k0sproject/rig/README.md

 #### Usage

-Rig provides a struct that can be embedded into your host objects to give them multi-protocol connectivity and multi-os oeration support.
+Rig provides a struct that can be embedded into your host objects to give them multi-protocol connectivity and multi-os operation support.

 Example: